 Stockton’s Trash containers have gray lids, Organics containers have green lids, and Recycling containers currently have yellow lids.
 As recycling containers are replaced, residents and commercial customers will see the yellow lid replaced by a blue lid, the SB 1383 required color.

+Questions?
 Submit a question or comment using the City of Stockton’s Ask Stockton system.
 Or, call the City’s Recycling Hotline at 209-937-8831.
 (This is a message line.
 Messages and information requests will be addressed within one business day.)